AmateurPythonGuy/Practical-list/README.md

 5. WAP to find area and perimeter of different shapes (circle,rectangle,square) using user defined functions
 6. WAP to input numbers in the list and perform linear and binary search. `TBC`
-7. WAP to Read a text file line by line and display each word separated by a #. `TBC`
+7. WAP to Read a text file line by line and display each word separated by a #.
-8. Read a text file and display the number of vowels/consonants/uppercase/lowercase characters in the file. `TBC`
+8. Read a text file and display the number of vowels/consonants/uppercase/lowercase characters in the file.
-9. Write a program to read the content of file line by line and write to another file except for lines containing letter ‘a’. `TBC`
+9. Write a program to read the content of file line by line and write to another file except for lines containing letter ‘a’.
-10. WAP to count the words ‘this’ and ‘that’ in text file `TBC`
+10. WAP to count the words ‘this’ and ‘that’ in text file
 11. Create a binary file with name and roll number.
 Search for a given roll number and display the name, if not found display appropriate message. `TBC`
 12. Create a binary file with roll number, name and marks.
 Input a roll number and